-This region is geographically the smallest region of Turkey representing only 9.7% of the total area of Turkey with its 75.000 square kilometers of land certainly not that small with respect to natural and historical beauties it possesses.
+This region is geographicaly the smallest region of Turkey representing only 9.7% of the total area of the country with its 75.000 square kilometers (28.960 square miles) of land certainly not that small with respect to natural and historical beauties it possesses.
 This region of ancient cities, is adorned by attractive natural figures, constituting a real mixture of sights and past combined with originality.
 Thanks to GAP (Southeastern Anatolian Project) the area is having great changes positively; many farming lands and dam lakes were formed lately with this project.

 Valleys and Plateaus occupy large areas in the south of southeast Taurus mountains.
 Central part is very mountainous and eastern part is generally flat.
 Long summers are very hot and dry, with high evaporation, winters are cold and rainy.
 Although mountainous areas are affected by Continental climate, western part shows typical characteristics of Mediterranean climate.

 Southeastern Anatolia is the only region of Turkey where the country produces some oil.
 The economy is based also on stockbreeding and agriculture, main crops and products are; wheat, barley, lentil, tobacco, cotton, and pistachio nuts.